-Under subsection (g) hearings in contested cases can be conducted using the telephone, television, video conferences, or other electronic means.
-Subsection (g) is based in part on California Government Code Section 11440.30.
+Under subsection (eg) hearings in contested cases can be conducted using the telephone, television, video conferences, or other electronic means.
+Subsection (eg) is based in part on California Government Code Section 11440.30.
 Due process of law may require live in person hearings.
 See Whiteside v.
 State, (2001) 20 P. 3d 1130 (Supreme Court of Alaska) (due process of law violated with telephone hearing in driver's license revocation hearing when driver's credibility was material to the hearing, and the driver was not offered an in person hearing); But see Bancock v.
 Employment Division (1985) 72 Or.
 App.
 486, 696 P. 2d 19, 21 (telephone hearings do not violate due process of law in hearings in which the credibility of a party is at issue because audible indicia of a witness's demeanor are sufficient for credibility).
+Telephone hearings are widely used in high volume short hearing dockets such as unemployment

-Subsection (k) provides for a right of self representation for parties in contested case proceedings.
-Subsection (k) also allows presiding officers to accommodate pro se litigant's unfamiliarity with agency procedures in contested cases by explaining those procedures to the pro se litigant to the extent consistent with fair hearing and impartial decision maker requirements.
+1 compensation hearings.
+2 3 Subsection (k) provides for a right of self representation for parties in contested case 4 proceedings.
+Subsection (k) also allows presiding officers to accommodate pro se litigant's 5 unfamiliarity with agency procedures in contested cases by explaining those procedures to the pro se litigant to the extent consistent with fair hearing and impartial decision maker-6 7 requirements.
 Goldberg v.
-Kelley (1970) 397 U.S. 254 (impartial decision-making is essential to due process of law).
-The fair hearing limits would be exceeded if the presiding officer violated impartial decision maker requirements by improperly assisting one party in presenting that parties case at the hearing.

-The subsection (l) written decision requirement is based in part on 1961 MSAPA Section 12, and on1981 MSAPA Section 4-215(g).
+Kellev (1970) 397 U.S. 254 (impartial decision making is essential to 8 due process of law).
+The fair hearing limits would be exceeded if the presiding officer violated 9 impartial decision maker requirements by improperly assisting one party in presenting that 10 parties case at the hearing.
+11 12 The subsection (il) written decision requirement is based in part on 1961 MSAPA Section 13 12, and on 1981 MSAPA Section 4-215(g).
 See also California Government Code Section 11425.50.
-See also sections 801, and 802, electronic publication of written decisions, and the provisions of 15 U.S.C.
+See also sections 801, and 802, electronic publication of written decisions, and the 14 15 provisions of 15 U.S.C.
 Section 7004.

-Section 10 of the 1961 MSAPA contained many similar provisions.
+16 Subsection (k) is based on Section 9(d) of the 1961 MSAPA.
+17 18 Section 940 of the 1961 MSAPA contained many similar provisions.
+19 20 SECTION 404.

-SECTION 404.
 EVIDENCE IN CONTESTED CASE.
-The following rules apply in contested cases:

-- (1) Except as otherwise provided by law, when the agency initiates the adjudicative proceeding, the agency has the burden of proof.
-When a party other than the agency initiates the adjudicative proceeding, that party has the burden of proof. - (2) Upon proper objection, the presiding officer shall exclude evidence that is irrelevant, immaterial, unduly repetitious, excludable on constitutional or statutory grounds, or excludable on the basis of an evidentiary privilege recognized in the courts of this state.
-Any other relevant evidence may be received if it is of a type commonly relied upon by reasonably prudent individuals in the conduct of their affairs.
-The presiding officer may exclude evidence that is objectionable under the applicable rules of evidence, but evidence may not be excluded solely because it is hearsay.
+The following rules apply in 21 contested cases: 22 (1) Except as otherwise provided by law, when the agency initiates a contested case the 23 adjudicative proceeding, the agency has the burden of proof.
+When a party other than the agency 24 initiates a contested case the adjudicative proceeding, that party has the burden of proof.
+25 (2) Upon proper objection, the presiding officer shall exclude evidence that is irrelevant, 26 immaterial, unduly repetitious, excludable on constitutional or statutory grounds, or excludable 27 on the basis of an evidentiary privilege recognized in the courts of this state.
+Any other relevant 28 evidence [including hearsay evidence] may be received if it is of a type commonly relied upon 29 by reasonably prudent individuals in the conduct of their affairs.
+The presiding officer may exclude evidence that is objectionable under the applicable rules of evidence, but evidence may 30 31 not be excluded solely because it is hearsay.
+32 Alternative A (3) Hearsay evidence may be used to supplement or explain other evidence, but on 33 timely objection, is not sufficient by itself to support a finding unless it would be admissible over objection in a civil action.
+Alternative B (3) Hearsay evidence is sufficient to support fact findings if it constitutes reliable.

-13 Alternative A

-(3) Hearsay evidence may be used to supplement or explain other evidence, but on timely objection, is not sufficient by itself to support a finding unless it would be admissible over objection in a civil action.

-17 Alternative B

-18 (3) Hearsay evidence is sufficient to support fact findings if it constitutes reliable, 19 probative, and substantial evidence.
+(3) Hearsay evidence is sufficient to support fact findings if it constitutes reliable, probative, and substantial evidence.

-20 End of Alternatives
+End of Alternatives